kousik-kr/Wide-Path/VISUAL_WORKFLOW.md

 ---

-*This visual guide demonstrates the complete workflow and user experience of Wide-Path Pro with world-class visualization and intuitive controls.*
+*This visual guide demonstrates the complete workflow and user experience of FlexRoute Pro with world-class visualization and intuitive controls.*